Darryl-Chamberlain-Jr/Auto-DIG/README.md

 ========
 This repository is a **work-in-progress** on automatically generating assessments in a College Algebra course.
 By *automatically*, we mean that assessments are generated (via a combination of technology) with little input from the user.
 This is achieved by front-loading the creation of question structures and associated conceptions/errors that are later called by a shell script to create PDF versions of assessments for instructors to utilize in the classroom.
 Published and under-review articles on this project are housed [here](Articles).
 The related project, an open-source College Algebra online homework system, is housed [here](https://github.com/Darryl-Chamberlain-Jr/mac1105summer2020).

-**No coding experience is required to use this work as-is.** If you would like to generate exams through the shell scripts, here is what you will need to do **the first time**. *On subsequent assessments, you'll only need to complete steps 4 and 5.*
+**No coding experience is required to use this work as-is.** If you would like to generate exams through the shell scripts, here is what you will need to do **the first time**. *On subsequent assessments, you'll only need to complete steps 4 and 5.* This is currently available in Linux only for now, but will eventually include scripts for Windows and MacOS.

 Steps to generate exams for the first time.
 ------